-Article 42 Conformity assessment procedures
+Conformity assessment procedures

 - 1. Prior to placing a device on the market, manufacturers shall undertake an assessment of the conformity of that device.
-The conformity assessment procedures are set out in Annexes VIII to XI. - 2.
-Manufacturers of devices classified as class III, other than custom-made or investigational devices, shall be subject to a conformity assessment based on full quality assurance and design dossier examination as specified in Annex VIII.
-Alternatively, the manufacturer may choose to apply a conformity assessment based on type examination as specified in Annex IX coupled with a conformity assessment based on product conformity verification as specified in Annex X.
+The conformity assessment procedures are set out in Annexes VIII to X. - 2.
+Manufacturers of devices classified as class D, other than devices for performance evaluation, shall be subject to a conformity assessment based on full quality assurance, design dossier examination and batch verification, as specified in Annex VIII.
+Alternatively, the manufacturer may choose to apply a conformity assessment based on type examination as specified in Annex IX, coupled with a conformity assessment based on production quality assurance including batch verification, as specified in Annex X.